MineCake147E/Shamisen/README.md

 - Forward transformation rescales result by 1/N.
 - The memory consumption is O(N) even though the FFT is done in-place.
 - Does not need initialization for certain fixed size by default.
-  - Fixed-size variant will be added.
+  - Fixed-size variant is also implemented and is slightly faster.
 - It requires that the size of the data be a power of two.
 Otherwise, the data will be implicitly resized to the size of the largest power of two less than the original size.

 #### Fast conversion between PCM sample formats